cnguyen10/identifiable_label_noise_mult_mixture/README.md

 **Do not install packages directly from `requirements.txt`**
 - For `jax`, please follow the instruction in its [installation guide](https://docs.jax.dev/en/latest/installation.html) to install the GPU version
-- For `faiss-gpu`, it is stopped to be published on https://pypi.org/project/.
-Please either compile from source or download its prebuilt wheel at https://github.com/kyamagu/faiss-wheels/releases/tag/v1.7.3 and install locally. **Note:** after installing `faiss-gpu`, please downgrade `numpy` to the version specified in `requirements.txt` because this version of `faiss-gpu` is pinned to `numpy` 1.x.

 ## Dataset structure
 A dataset has the following folder structure: